orphelix startup

 How It Works

-- Detects init system - Identifies your OS init system (launchd on macOS, systemd on Linux)
+The startup command:- Detects init system - Identifies your OS init system (launchd on macOS, systemd on Linux)

 - Generates startup script - Creates system service script